Sultan Records

 Sultan Recording Company, headquartered in Detroit, was a short-lived label started c.
 1946 by Morton Sultan (1921 - 1983).

 Its gimmick was "Double-header hits," meaning that two different artists shared each 78 rpm.

-As far as is known only three jazz artists recorded for Sultan: Red Saunders, Eddie Wiggins and Alphonso "Sonny" Thompson.
+As far as is known only three jazz artists recorded for Sultan: Red Saunders, Eddie Wiggins and Sonny Thompson.
 The only other known Sultan recording is of songs in Hebrew and Yiddish, recorded in Detroit by a synagogue cantor in 1946.

 Releases

 Series 2500

 Its three jazz 78s were recorded in Chicago in June 1946: